RiyaSutaria/Getting-and-Cleaning-data-Coursera-project/CodeBook.md

 The README.md file of this repository contains the more information on this data set.

 The tidyData.txt is a space supperated file containing data.
-Thr first line contains the [Variables](#Variables)and the other lines contains the Values.
+Thr first line contains the Variables and the other lines contains the Values.

 #Variables